-Antiflare
+Antiflare\

-The Antiflare mode is selected to prevent false alarms in locations where fast flares may be present.
+\The antiflare mode is selected to prevent false alarms in locations where fast flares may be present.
 The time delay for fire alarms in this mode ranges from 2.5-15 seconds, and is usually less than 10 seconds.

-Other delays settings are available:
+Other delay settings are available: